divergentmedia/divergentDocumentation/Scopebox/Scopebox.md

 # Loading Stills #

 ScopeBox provides a "still-store" which can load images to be overlaid on other palettes.
 You can load images via the media gallery tab in the sidebar.
+This provides a convenient way to compare your signals against reference images.

 ![Loading Stills](ScopeBox/images/StillStore.png)

 # Target Values #

 Target Values in ScopeBox allow you to define preset values that will be marked on your scopes.
-From the target values tab, you can set targets using a standard color picker or via a specific numeric value.
+From the target values tab, you can set targets using a standard color picker.
 The label you add will be shown within your scopes.

 ![Setting Targets](ScopeBox/images/Targets.png)